British Pound Sterling

 In the past two decades, the pound’s highest valuation against the dollar occurred in November 2007 when GBP/USD reached 2.1161.
 Its lowest value came in October 2016, three-and-a-half months after the historic ‘Brexit’ vote, when GBP/USD reached 1.1905.

-The chart below shows the GBP to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the GBP to USD exchange rate and trend for the previous 3 months:

-South Georgia And South Sandwich Islands Trip Checklist
+Travel, Currency and Money saving tips for the South Georgia And South Sandwich Islands

 Travel money for the South Georgia And South Sandwich Islands